Tensor Contraction Processor: The first future-proof AI chip architecture

 AI practitioners typically think of their data as matrices (data structured in just two dimensions) and computations as matrix multiplication.
 This is true in part, but not entirely.
 AI models mostly involve operations with tensors, which are the generalization of matrices to higher dimensions.
 (Nontechnical readers might find it useful to think of tensors as data structured as a 3D cube, but of course tensors can have more than three dimensions.)

 When we think of these calculations as matrix multiplications, it is only because an extra step is performed first to reshape or divide up the tensors.
-Matrix multiplication is in fact one type of a more general operation called tensor contraction.
+Matrix multiplication is one type of the more general tensor contraction operation.

-When a tensor is flattened or broken up into a 2D matrix, this parallelism is often destroyed.
-For example the input to a language model might be a 3D tensor with different axes for batch size, sequence length, and features.
-Reshaping it into a 2D matrix might obscure the distinction between the different sequences.
-And this makes it much more difficult to exploit the fact that data contains multiple sequences of text in parallel.
+When a tensor is flattened or broken into a 2D matrix, this parallelism is often destroyed.
+For example, the input to a language model might be a 3D tensor with different axes for batch size, sequence length, and features.
+Reshaping it into a 2D matrix might obscure the distinction between the different sequences and makes it much more difficult to exploit the fact that the data contains multiple sequences of text in parallel.

 A hardware sample of FuriosaAI's RNGD chip.